napasornc/c0dew0rd/week 7/readme.md

 ![](FightTheCut.JPG)

-> Live pho code by Karen
+> Live faux code by Karen

 With that in mind we were shown a photo of protest sign that send out political message written in computer code.
 It is a faux code, a pretend data that computer can't execute.
 Introduce me to technoutopianism, an ideology that technology will bring about utopia.
 It was new to me so I search it up and I found this article called [The dark side of technoutopianism](https://www.newyorker.com/magazine/2019/09/30/the-dark-side-of-techno-utopianism).
 From the article, misleading language and ideology spread like virus faster than ever because it's possible thanks to social media.
 I guess the question here is when to bring in editor, mornitoring what get to be shared with the world.
 Maybe this is when the role of coder and developer start to shift, not only being creator but content controller.
 To sum it up, it would be nice if we can Ctrl+Alt+Delete our world.
 Apart from this ideology, I get to see our thinking translate into computational language.